 Share photos of your work, inspiration, and a little bit of who you are, but always make sure that your content is what appeals to your target audience!
 What do they want to see pictures of?
 If you specialize in healthy, all-natural hair care, post photos that show your interest and dedication to that philosophy.
 Not all of your content has to be focused solely on your salon.
 You are your salon’s best brand ambassador, and a sprinkling of other content that shows who you are is also valuable.
 Of course, the core of your content should be about your salon.

-When posting on Instagram, it’s a good idea to have a consistent look and feel to your all of your photos.
+3. Create a consistent look and feel to your feed.
 You want your pictures to tell a story.
 What is the story of your salon and how can you develop that story in a visual and creative way?
 This will help in developing a branded feel to your Instagram profile.

 Now that we have that down, here are two easy ways to use your Instagram photos for marketing.

-All About the Hashtags
+All About Tags and Hashtags

 Hashtags are a way to tag your social media posts with keywords that make it easy for users to search for specific topics.
 Searching for a topic using a hashtag has become as prevalent as googling.
 Say you’re searching for pictures of updos.
-As of this writing, a search on Instagram for #updo found a million photos and counting!
+As of this writing, a search on Instagram for #updo found 4.3 million photos and counting!
 In the description of your photo, use brand-specific hashtags, general hashtags, and trending hashtags.

 Host a Promotion

 Hosting a promotion is a great way to increase your followers and brand awareness.
 There’s nothing like the promise of free products or special add on services to encourage engagement!
 An Instagram contest can be as simple as offering a prize to randomly selected winners who use your hashtag.
-Or you can require entrants to tag their friends in your photo’s comments, as well.
+Or you can require entrants to tag their friends in your photo’s comments.
 By tagging their friends, a larger group of people will know about the promotion.

 Don’t make users jump through too many hoops, though.
 The goal is increasing engagement and brand awareness, and people are most likely to share and participate if you keep it easy.
-The bottom line is that Instagram is one of the most popular social media platforms out there.
-It’s a great way to show off your skills and build relationships with your current and potential clients.
+The bottom line is that Instagram is one of the most popular social media platforms out there, and is a great way to show off your skills and build relationships with your current and potential clients.
 The more you post and get involved in the conversation, the more you’ll get out of it.